GET IN TOUCH WITH OUR COMMISSIONS DISPUTES ATTORNEY IN LOS ANGELES

 In the event that there is no disputing that you earned said commissions during a pay period, your employer has to do one of two things under California law.
 If the earnings are less than five percent of your total paycheck, he/she actually has until the next paycheck to rectify the situation and can in fact add the missing commission amount to the next check.
 As frustrating as that is, it is perfectly legal.
 If the amount is much more than that, your employer is required by law to cut you a new check with/for the missing commission amount.

-An unpaid commissions lawyer Los Angeles legal firm will tell you often help people in your position pursue payment from any employer that has refused or avoided paying you commissions owed.
+People in your position pursue payment from any employer that has refused or avoided paying you commissions owed.
 While it is rare, there may be a valid reason, such as a company-wide bankruptcy that can delay payment.
 However, you are still entitled to that money that you earned.
-The unpaid commissions lawyer Los Angeles legal advisers say should be able to get you the money owed with nary a battle in court.
+The lawyer you hire should be able to get you the money owed with nary a battle in court.
 Most of these cases, when the amounts are not huge, can be settled outside of court rather quickly.

 Overpayment of Commissions